avigewirtz/avigewirtz.github.io-/make/background.md

 #### Building testintmath: The Incremental Build Approach

 Recall what happens under the hood when we build `testintmath`.
 First, `gcc` preprocesses, compiles, and assembles `testintmath.c`, producing  relocatable object file `testintmath.o`.
 Next, `gcc` preprocesses, compiles, and assembles `intmath.c`, producing relocatable object file `intmath.o`.
 In the preprocessing stage, `intmath.h` is inserted into each file.
 Finally, `gcc` links `testintmath.o` and `intmath.o`--along with necessary `.o` files from the C standard library--producing executable object file `testintmath`.
 Recall that by default, `gcc` discards the relocatable object files.
-The approach we showed before was essentially a shortcut to perform all steps via a single command.
 This processed is shown in Figure 8.&#x20;

 <figure><img src="../.gitbook/assets/Group 234 (3).png" alt="" width="375"><figcaption></figcaption></figure>